nikahmadz/base/README.md

     - Choose `main/docs` as the source of your website.
     - Click **Save**.

-2. Copy contents of your website into this repository.
+2. Copy contents of your website into this repository source folder, then push to publish.

 ***
 ⚠ IMPORTANT : YOU MUST COMMIT AT LEAST ONE FILE FOR THE APP TO GO LIVE.